Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 - **Path** The path to request
 - **Protocol** The protocol to use for this request
 - **Interval** How frequently this check would ideally be executed.
+- **AdditionalHeaders** Optional headers and their values that can be specified to ensure the health check is successful.

 The reconciliation of this resource results in the configuration of a health probe, which targets the endpoint and updates the status.
 The status is propagated to the providerSpecific status of the equivalent endpoint in the DNSRecord